marpyr/Diffusion_Downscaling/README.md

-### The following project has been adopted by M. Pyrina, 2025 from the following:
+### The following project has been adopted by M. Pyrina, 2026 from the following:

 ## Generative diffusion-based downscaling for climate
-## Robbie A. Watt & Laura A. Mansfield      <https://arxiv.org/abs/2404.17752>
+## Robbie A. Watt & Laura A. Mansfield      <https://arxiv.org/abs/2404.17752> using the implementation by T. Karras et al. (<https://arxiv.org/abs/2206.00364>) and code addapted from <https://github.com/NVlabs/edm>.

 ![plot](./example.png)

-This repo contains code to go alongside Watt & Mansfield (2024) preprint.
-In this preprint, we apply a diffusion based model and a Unet to a downscaling problem with climate data.
-The diffusion model is based on the implementation by T. Karras et al. (<https://arxiv.org/abs/2206.00364>) and the code is addapted from <https://github.com/NVlabs/edm>.
+This repo contains code to go alongside "Joint Bias Correction and Downscaling of Subseasonal Forecasts via Diffusion Models" (2026) preprint.
+In this work, we apply a diffusion based model (DM) to a downscaling and bias correction task using ECMWF subseasonal temperature hindcast data and gridded temperature observations from MeteoSwiss over Switzerland.

 ## File structure
+* src_mean: contains code used to train the DM model using the ensemble mean (used in the manuscript)
-* src: contains code used to train model
+* src_mems: contains code used to train the DM model using the ensemble members (not used in the manuscript, only partly tested)
-* inference: contains inference and plotting scripts
+* inference_mean: contains inference scripts for the ensemble_mean training and generates 50 members from the DM distribution
+* inference_mems: contains inference scripts for the ensemble_members training and applies the DM mean learned function to downscale the actuall ECMWF hindcasts (not used in the manuscript, only partly tested)
-* Model_chpt: contains model checkpoints
+* Model_chpt: contains model checkpoints for the src_mean training

 ## Usage
 ### Data
-We are using s2s hindcast data.
-In order to train the model we also create the gridded observational data in the format of the s2s hindcasts.
+We are using ECMWF subseasonal hindcast data and gridded observational data from MeteoSwiss.

 ### Dependencies
 python>=3.9, torch, tensorboard, xarray, netcdf4, cartopy, matplotlib, scipy, numpy

 ### Training
-To train either the diffusion or unet models from scratch, simply run the `src/TrainDiffusion.py` or `src/TrainUnet.py` script from the project root directory.
+To train the diffusion model from scratch, simply run the `src_mean/TrainDiffusion.py` script from the project root directory.

 ### Inference (NOT ADAPTED YET)
 After training, the inference scripts can be run in the following order: